 - 6 cups carrots grated.
 About 5-6 large or 10-12 medium

 - 1 cup milk microwaved for 2 mins (I use 2%, can use whole milk too, no fat-free)

 - 1/2 teaspoon saffron : optional

 - 1 1/4 cups Nonfat Milk Powder

-- 1/2 teaspoon Green Cardamom Powder (or, about 6 pods, de-seeded and crushed)
+- 1/2 teaspoon green cardamom powder or about 6 pods, de-seeded and crushed

-- 1/4 cup chopped cashews and almonds
+- 1/4 cup cashews and almonds chopped

-- 1 tablespoon chopped almonds for garnish (optional)
+- 1 tablespoon almonds chopped for garnish (optional)

-Turn on SAUTE mode, when it displays "hot", add ghee or butter.
+Turn the instant pot on SAUTE mode, when it displays "hot", add ghee or butter.
 Add chopped nuts and carrots and saute for 2-3 minutes.
 This prevents the carrots from turning mushy later.
 Add warm milk, saffron and sugar, stir well.
 Adding warm milk ensures that the milk won't curdle under pressure, and, speeds up the pressure building time significantly.
 Close lid and cook on Manual/Pressure Cook for 5 minutes.
 Set the valve to Sealing position.

-Manually release pressure (QR) and open the lid after the pin drops.
+Manually quick release pressure (QR) and open the lid after the pin drops.
 Turn on SAUTE (high).
 Add milk powder and stir.
 Cook off the liquid, stirring every few minutes.
 This takes around 10-15 minutes.
 The actual time depends on the quantity of carrots as well as your personal preference.
 For this quantity, it took me 12-13 minutes to reach my desired consistency.

-Add cardamom powder and stir.
+- Add cardamom powder and stir.
 Garnish with chopped almonds (optional) Serve warm!